Last updated: 4 Nov 2020

 Full posts to come, but for now here’s a quick overview:

-- week 1: territories in transit – a solo walk to Hvidovre’s former centre, now a transit zone (text and photos)
+- week 1: territories in transit – a solo walk to Hvidovre’s former centre, now a transitional territory

-- week 6: walk anywhere anytime – from oppositional practices in everyday life to the articulation of cultural narratives (text and photos)
+- week 6: walk anywhere anytime – from oppositional practices to the articulation of cultural values in the everyday

 Does there really have to be a big gap between walking art participant and someone who takes a country walk to look at the landscape or who goes on a tour to learn about the history of a place?